Reeceeboii/WikiIRC-Bot/README.md

 ## Environment variables file
 The bot needs a set of Wikipedia credentials (username and password) in order to function.
-These need to be provided in the form on a `.env` file in the project's root.
+These need to be provided in the form of a `.env` file in the project's root.
 An example file, `.env.example`, has been given with some example credentials inside.
 The file is just an `=` delimited set of key/value pairs.
 The values are equal to whatever your Wikipedia credentials are, but `WIKIUSERNAME` and `WIKIPASS` need to be present as keys.
 Remember that the required file's name is `.env`, not `.env.example`.